SublimeLinter/SublimeLinter/docs/creating_a_linter.rst

    - If necessary, complete the linter installation instructions.
 Try to be as complete as possible, listing all necessary prerequisites (with links) and instructions for all platforms if they differ.

    - If your linter plugin does not define the :ref:`defaults` attribute, remove the two paragraphs beginning with “In addition to the standard |sl| settings”.
 If your linter plugin does define the :ref:`defaults` attribute, document their values.

-   - If any of the values in the :ref:`defaults` attribute are also used in :ref:`inline_settings` or :ref:`inline_overrides`, add a checkmark to the appropriate column in the template linter settings table.
-A checkmark is the html entity ``&#10003;``.
-If you are not using :ref:`inline_settings` or :ref:`inline_overrides`, remove those columns in the linter settings table.

 #.
 Open :file:`messages/install.txt` and change the repo URL to be the correct URL for your plugin’s repository.